 The Board of Trustees will also appoint a sub committee to oversee the financial management of the academy.
-This committee is called Finance, People and Premises (FPP).
+This committee is called Finance, People and Premises.

-2.3 Finance, People & Premises Committee (FPP)
+Finance People and Premises Committee (FPP).

-FPP is a committee of the Board of Trustees, which meets at least once a term but more frequent meetings can be arranged if necessary.
+FPP is a committee of the Board of Trustees, which meets at least once a halfterm but more frequent meetings can be arranged if necessary.
 The committee may meet to discuss and agree matters, in accordance to the Terms of Reference of the committee, for any aspect of their remit e.g. solely Audit or a combination of aspects e.g. Finance and Premises.